 Healing Properties and Indications

 The plant contains a bitter component, marrubine, to which it owes its expectorant, bechic (easing cough and throat irritation), febrifuge, appetizer, and digestive properties.
-These properties are also related to its content in saponins, mucilage, and tannin.
+These properties are also related to its content of saponins, mucilage, and tannins.
 Horehound is used in the following cases:

-- Respiratory system afflictions: Its action on the respiratory system is notable; horehound liquefies and reduces the infection of the bronchial mucous membrane secretions, easing their elimination and alleviating cough.
-The use of this plant is recommended in all bronchial conditions: catarrh, laryngitis, tracheitis, bronchitis, asthma, etc.
+- Respiratory system afflictions: Its action on the respiratory system is notable.
+Horehound liquefies and reduces the infection of the bronchial mucous membrane secretions, easing their elimination and alleviating cough.
+This plant is recommended for all bronchial conditions: catarrh, laryngitis, tracheitis, bronchitis, asthma, etc.

-- Appetizer: Horehound is an appetizer, and it also promotes digestion.
-It is helpful for weakened people, those who suffer from chronic bronchitis and even tuberculosis.
-Even though it does not directly act on tuberculosis, the plant cleans the bronchi and tones up the whole body.
+- Appetizer: Horehound is an appetizer that also promotes digestion.
+It is helpful for weakened people, those who suffer from chronic bronchitis, and even tuberculosis.
+Even though it does not directly act on tuberculosis, the plant cleans the bronchi and tones the whole body.

 Horehound is especially useful for ailments like coughing and bronchial issues.
 It can be taken as syrup or tea as an expectorant for bronchial catarrh.
 It is helpful for hoarseness, coughs, and acute or chronic bronchitis.
-Horehound can treat pulmonary problems and sore throats as well.
+Horehound can also treat pulmonary problems and sore throats.
 Children should use the herb in syrup form.
 It is also used for typhoid fever.

-Some say it can restore the normal secretion balance of various glands and organs.
+Some say it can restore the average secretion balance of various glands and organs.
 It is used to calm heart action and heart conditions.
-In addition, you can use it to boost the immune system and treat jaundice, fevers, bloating, hay fever, asthma, and dyspepsia.
-When taken warm, it is a diuretic, and when taken cold, it makes for a fantastic stomach tonic.
+In addition, it can boost the immune system and treat jaundice, fevers, bloating, hay fever, asthma, and dyspepsia.
+When taken warm, it is a diuretic; when taken cold, it makes for a fantastic stomach tonic.

-Temporary or persistent skin problems can be treated by the herb’s tea or crushed leaves when externally applied.
+The herb’s tea or crushed leaves can be externally applied to treat temporary or persistent skin problems.
 The smelly, bitter leaves are used in cough syrups in Europe.
-The herb can stimulate digestion and, as an expectorant, break up phlegm, relieve bronchitis and coughs, soothes sore throats, and treat other upper-respiratory conditions.
+The herb can stimulate digestion and, as an expectorant, break up phlegm, relieve bronchitis and coughs, soothe sore throats, and treat other upper-respiratory conditions.

-Horehound is an excellent herbal treatment for stomach and gallbladder disorders, jaundice, hepatitis, and the fresh leaves as a poultice can treat cuts and wounds.
+Horehound is an excellent herbal treatment for stomach and gallbladder disorders, jaundice, and hepatitis.
+Its fresh leaves can be used as a poultice to treat cuts and wounds.
 It can also increase the flow of bile.
-In Germany, it is approved as a treatment for colds and coughs and as an appetite stimulant and digestive aid.
+In Germany, it is approved as a treatment for colds and coughs, an appetite stimulant, and a digestive aid.

 Horehound Plant Scientific Facts